sjones4/ats-deploy/README.md

 `hosts` section should then be updated.

 ### Node activation and eviction

+Passivation and activation of nodes are routinely used when doing maintenance on hardware (or OS-level software).
+The administrator will run such commands.

 When using maintenance playbooks to activate, passivate or evict a node an additional `pattern` is used: